luiscastilho/dungeoneering/docs/index.md

 1. In this page or in the [releases](https://github.com/luiscastilho/dungeoneering/releases) page, download the appropriate ZIP file for your operating system.
 2. Extract all files to a folder of your choice — `Documents/dungeoneering` for example.
-3. Run `dungeoneering.exe`, `dungeoneering.app`, or `dungeoneering` depending on your operating system.
+3. Run `dungeoneering`, `dungeoneeringDm` or `dungeoneeringPlayers` depending on the screen configuration you plan to use.
+See ["Single or Dual Screen Mode"](#single-or-dual-screen-mode) below.

 ### Windows